 Another 22 words(2 lines of text) are included under the topic Early Barg Notables in all our PDF Extended History products.

 Between the 17th and 20th centuries, hundreds of thousands of Europeans came to North America, and many Rhinelanders were among them.
 They had many various reasons for making the choice: to escape poverty and persecution, for adventure, and for the opportunity to own their own land.
 Ellis Island, one of the main American immigration centers, saw many settlers as they moved on to the states of Pennsylvania, Ohio, Texas, Illinois, California, and New York.
 In Canada, they found homes in Ontario, and on the great plains of the Midwestern provinces.
 The Barg were among of the early German families that came to North America:

-  Barg Settlers in the United States in the 19th Century
+Barg Settlers in United States in the 19th Century

-  Barg Settlers in the United States in the 20th Century
+Barg Settlers in United States in the 20th Century

 The Barg Family Crest was acquired from the Houseofnames.com archives.
 The Barg Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

 This page was last modified on 1 November 2012 at 08:24.

 houseofnames.com is an internet property owned by Swyrich Corporation.